icepeppermint/lazyoptional/README.md

       .map(v -> throw new IllegalStateException());
 ```

 No exception occurs.
 Nothing happens.
-This is because the map operator in Stream is not a terminal operation.
-Stream enables declarative programming through lazy evaluation.
+This is because the map operator in Java Stream is not a terminal operation.
+Java Stream enables declarative programming through lazy evaluation.

 Then what about Java Optional?
 Generally, operations like filter, map, flatMap, distinct, sorted, peek, limit, skip are intermediate operations.
 However, Java Optional behaves like terminal operations for these.
 One thing to note here is that it is not a problem in itself to behave eagerly or lazily in certain situations or not.
 Being lazy is not always good.
 Conversely, being eager is not always bad.
 The problem is that it does not behave as we thought, that is, it does not behave sensibly.